p5score - a choreographic library for p5js

 • Collaborative exploration of the relationship between movement, code, and visual form

-• A supportive environment for artists of all technical backgrounds—no prior coding experience required!
+• A supportive environment for artists of all technical backgrounds—no prior coding experience was required

 Workshop Details: